Helena Wolińska-Brus: Biography

-Judicial murder
+Role in Stalinist show trials

 Wolińska-Brus was accused of being an "accessory to a judicial murder", which is classified as a Stalinist crime and a crime of genocide and it is punishable by up to ten years in prison.
 She was also accused of organising the unlawful arrest, investigation and trial of Poland's wartime general Emil August Fieldorf, a commander of the underground Polish Home Army against the German occupation during World War II.
 He refused to work with the Polish communist government after the war.

-Fieldorf was executed on 24 February 1953, following a show-trial, and his remains buried in a secret location – his family was never shown the body.
+Fieldorf was executed on 24 February 1953, following a show trial, and his remains buried in a secret location – his family was never shown the body.
 A 1956 report commissioned during Poland's period of de-Stalinization concluded that Wolińska-Brus had violated the rule of law by her involvement in biased investigations and had also staged questionable trials that frequently resulted in executions.
 She told The Guardian in 2007 that she was not the prosecutor in the Fieldorf case, although historians have said otherwise.
 She signed his arrest warrant in 1953.